 A diet high in antioxidant-rich foods can help protect your body, even from the sun.
 Antioxidants help reduce inflammation and free radicals, so loading your diet with them will go a long way to protect against sunburn and skin damage as a result of UV rays.
 You must still use sunscreen but what you eat can offer additional protection for your skin.
-If you have ever wondered exactly what the sun does to your skin, this video breaks down everything UV rays do to your body.

 There are 9 types of food that will do your skin wonders when soaking up those rays.